 August of 1999 also saw the opening of Allen High School 2000.
 The state of the art facility opened to 2,200 students in grades 10-12.
 The former high school was converted into the Becky Lowery Freshman Center in honor of a former middle school teacher and school counselor.

 Two new elementary schools opened in August 2000.
 James Kerr Elementary School was named for the former school board member of 23 years.
 Luther and Anna Mae Bolin Elementary School was named in honor of the former school board member and his wife on land donated by their sons, Kenneth and Forrest Bolin.
 James & Margie Marion Elementary School opened in August 2003 in honor of the former Allen principal and librarian.
 Thomas Ereckson Middle School opened in August 2004 in the name of the former school board member.
 Dr. ET Boon Elementary School opened in 2005 honoring former school board member and community businessman Dr. ET Boon.
 Chandler Elementary School opened in August 2006 in recognition of Carlena Chandler, a former Allen High School student and long-time teacher.
 Mary Evans Elementary School opened in August 2008.
 The school was named for a former school board member and community leader Mary Evans.
 David and Lynda Olson Elementary School opened in August 2009.
 It is named for David Olson, a former school administrator and Lynda Olson, a school counselor.
 Beverly Cheatham Elementary School, named in honor of the former high school nurse, opened in August 2010.
-Named for long-time Allen educator and school board member, Lois Lindsey Elementary will open in August 2013.
+Named for long-time Allen educator and school board member, Lois Lindsey Elementary opened in August 2013.